WomensLaw serves and supports all survivors, no matter their sex or gender.

 (3) Found not competent to stand trial with respect to a criminal charge.

 E-1.
-Is currently a restricted person under Title 34-B, section 3862-A, subsection 2 or subsection 6, paragraph D except that the prohibition applies to possession and control, and not ownership.
+Is currently a restricted person pursuant to Title 34-B, section 3862-A, subsection 4 or Title 34-B, section 3862-A, subsection 6, paragraph D or a similar order issued by another jurisdiction, except that the prohibition applies to possession and control and not ownership.
+A permit issued pursuant to subsection 2 is not a defense to a violation of this paragraph.
 Violation of this paragraph is a Class D crime;

 E-2.
 Has been ordered to participate in a progressive treatment program pursuant to Title 34-B, section 3873-A and, as part of that order, directed not to possess a dangerous weapon pursuant to Title 34-B, section 3873-A, subsection 7-A for the duration of the treatment program, except that the prohibition applies to possession and control, and not ownership.
 Violation of this paragraph is a Class D crime;

 G. Is an unlawful user of or is addicted to any controlled substance and as a result is prohibited from possession of a firearm under 18 United States Code, Section 922(g)(3).
-Notwithstanding the prohibition under 18 United States Code, Section 922(g)(3), the use, possession or transport of cannabis in accordance with Title 22, chapter 558-C or Title 28-B may not serve as the basis for the prohibition to own, possess or have under a person’s control a firearm in this section.
-Violation of this paragraph is a Class D crime;
+Violation of this paragraph is a Class C crime;

 I. Has been discharged from the United States Armed Forces under dishonorable conditions.
-Violation of this paragraph is a Class D crime; or
+Violation of this paragraph is a Class C crime; or

 J. Has, having been a citizen of the United States, renounced that person’s citizenship.
-Violation of this paragraph is a Class D crime.
+Violation of this paragraph is a Class C crime.

 For the purposes of this subsection, a person is deemed to have been convicted upon the acceptance of a plea of guilty or nolo contendere or a verdict or finding of guilty, or of the equivalent in a juvenile case, by a court of competent jurisdiction.